asim/aslam/README.md

 # aslam

 As founders, we know how hard it is to get a business up and running.
 You need to wear a lot of hats and sometimes you don't even have the right one!
-We're here to help.
+I'm here to help.
 Whether its hacking on code or writing a blog post, doing a fundraising deck or pitching face to face.
 Even if it's just the need for a sounding board.

 ### Experience